pushpamca555/LambdaTestfiles/LambdaTest/README.md

 3. pytest-xdist

 ## Note:
-All options required for running the tests have been added in the pytest.ini file Hence we see no parameters passed during execution of the tests as seen in the gitpod.yml file
+configured pytest.ini file

-* Number of workers for parallel execution are currently set to 2
+Number of workers for parallel execution are currently set to 2